siddheshkadam/pepithon-WTC/README.md

 13. How to install and configure Email Notification in Jenkins?
 [Rishabh]

 14. How to configure XAMPP to send mail from localhost?
-[WRITE YOUR NAME]
+[Ghanshyam]

 15. How to send email using Node.js?
 Explain all the configuration/installaiton required.
-[WRITE YOUR NAME]
+[Ghanshyam]

 16. How to sending email in .NET through Gmail? and in case I get an error "Gmail Error :The SMTP server requires a secure connection or the client was not authenticated.
 The server response was: 5.5.1 Authentication Required", then what are the possible reasons for this error and what are the ways to resolve it.
 [WRITE YOUR NAME]